 9. How Transparent Are You In Financial Matters?

 Do a thorough background check on the vendor first.
 Then ask about transparency.
-Tell them you expect complete transparency and that the financial dealings to be fair.
+Tell them you expect complete transparency and that the financial dealings be fair.
 Otherwise, you’ll cancel the contract.

 10. How Are Your Services Priced?

 Find out exactly what you’re buying before choosing a partner.
-Ask about hidden costs and about pricing changes as you scale up and down over time.
+Ask about hidden costs and about call center pricing changes as you scale up and down over time.
 Will you get price breaks or waived fees if the vendor misses a service level commitment?

 Bonus: Do You Have A Migration Plan?